ZeleiShao/MiLo-Kernel/README.md

-# int3marlin
+# MiLo

-We will implement a int3-version marlin.
+We implement a W3A16 GeMM based on marlin.